-A summary of principle 5: The role of the board is not to carry out the day-to-day work of the charity.
+A summary of principle 5: The role of the board is not to carry out the day-to-day work of the charity - although in small charities it may often be the case that trustees also end up volunteering, individually, in some of the charity's work.

 The role of the board is to lead and take decisions about what the charity should be doing and why.
 The board may then delegate some of its work to others within the charity, but trustees are the people who are accountable for the decisions.
 This means that the board needs to 'make effective decisions that best serve the charity's purposes' and 'take personal responsibility for carefully considering each decision and working to reach agreement'.
 Guidance on [decision making](#) is available from the Charity Commission.